eddmann/portkey/README.md

 ## 🚧 Next Iterations

-1. **Token-Based Authentication** – secure tunnel creation.
-2. Embedded Caddy for TLS termination.
+1. Embedded Caddy for TLS termination.
 3. Web UI for real-time request logging.

 Refer to `SPEC.md` for the full roadmap.